Baltimore, Maryland travel guide

 This itinerary is crafted for couples who bond over shared culinary adventures and exploring cities beyond the well-trodden paths.
 We’re diving deep into Baltimore’s legendary seafood scene, from cracking open steamed blue crabs at a no-frills institution to indulging in sophisticated raw bar delights.
 But it's not just about eating; it’s about experiencing the city’s pulse.
 Imagine romantic sunset views over the Inner Harbor from Federal Hill, discovering quirky outsider art that sparks conversation, and sipping cocktails in historic taverns where sailors once gathered.
 You’ll uncover the layers of Baltimore, from its iconic landmarks to its burgeoning arts districts, all while enjoying each other’s company in a city that truly rewards curiosity.

 One of Baltimore’s best-kept secrets is its affordability, especially compared to its Northeast corridor counterparts.
-You can indulge in luxurious stays at places like the Sagamore Pendry, dine at James Beard-nominated restaurants, and explore world-class museums without breaking the bank.
-This means more budget for those spontaneous oyster platters, an extra round of local craft beers, or perhaps a charming souvenir from a Fells Point boutique.
+You can indulge in luxurious stays at places like the Sagamore Pendry, dine at James Beard-nominated restaurants, and explore the vibrant street art of Hampden without draining your wallet.
+This means more budget for those spontaneous oyster platters, an extra round of local craft beers, or perhaps a unique find from a Hampden antique shop.
 With direct access from BWI and convenient train connections, getting here is a breeze, leaving you more time to savor every moment of your romantic, food-focused getaway.
 Prepare to be charmed, delighted, and thoroughly well-fed in this surprisingly sophisticated and utterly authentic American city.

 Make It Yours